-Nike Swim Camp at The College of New Jersey Ewing, New Jersey
+Nike Swim Camp New Jersey Ewing, New Jersey

-The Nike Swim Camp at The College of New Jersey is designed to help competitive swimmers improve their stroke technique so they can compete at the next level.
-Camp will be held in TCNJ's Aquatic Center regarded as one of the finest indoor aquatic facilities in the northeast.
+The Nike Swim Camp New Jersey is directed by the College of New Jersey's Head Swim Coach, Brian Bishop.
+His curriculum is designed to help competitive swimmers improve their stroke technique so they can compete at the next level.

 - Stroke technique refinement for competitive swimming